That1M8Head/infriendly/README.md

 Infriendly uses SemVer-1 (Semantic Versioning Minus 1), meaning the PATCH number is excluded.

+* v0.0: Initial non-versioned release, including only the layout and styling.
 * v0.1: Initial beta version.
-Includes basic text editing but no saving or opening files.
+Includes the layout, styling and basic text editing but no saving or opening files.
-* v0.2: Basic text editing and file saving.
+* v0.2: Basic file opening and saving, where saving a file will download it with a random hex string in the file name.

-## Contribution
+## Enhancement Ideas

-Feel free to send pull requests with feature contributions, just as long as they don’t break Infriendly’s editing model.
+Sorted in order of most feasible to least feasible:

+* Storing file name and metadata
+* Handling non-textual files
+* Allowing use even offline
+* In-app pop-up dialogs
+* Custom themes
+* Layout customisation
+* Title bar and command bar customisation
+* Client-side configuration
+* Exporting to more common formats
+* Markup language processing (for languages like Markdown and AsciiDoc)
+* Vim and Emacs style editing